 You’ve got to be kidding me, I thought as I scrolled past the words on my feed.

-My heart sunk as I scrolled the post on my feed.
 An aquaintance had posted a picture of her beloved family pet they had put down that morning.
 “It’s the hardest thing I’ve ever been through,” she wrote.

 I don’t doubt it was hard or even the hardest thing she’d gone through yet.
 But her statement caught me short.